withziang/ConuHack2024-SAPChallenge/final version/README.md

 # TireSwift
 ## Overview
-This repository contains the codebase for a web application that utilizes ClerkJS for authentication and a Python API for optimizing schedules.
+This folder contains the codebase for a web application that utilizes ClerkJS for authentication and a Python API for optimizing schedules.
 The application allows users to log in as administrators and access specific schedules optimized by our reservation algorithm.

 ## Getting Started
 To get started with this project, follow these steps: